ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 -e<param>=@encrypted:{jFMAXsuMSiOCaxuDLuQjVXzMzZxQrten0652/j93Amw=}
 ```

-### Using the secured value at runtime
+### Using the Secured Value at Runtime

 The secured value can be placed in the in the config file as a value.
-To explicitly specify a configuration file, use either the '--config' or the '-c' flag.
+To explicitly specify a configuration file, use either the `--config` or the `-c` flag.
 The path to the configuration file can be either an absolute or a relative path.
-If this flag is not set, Ballerina looks for a 'ballerina.conf' file in the directory in which the source files are located.
+If this flag is not set, Ballerina looks for a `ballerina.conf` file in the directory in which the source files are located.

 ```ballerina
 [hello]